Matching to Higgs-Compositeness and Renormalization of the Higgs-Electroweak Chiral Lagrangian extended by a Scalar Singlet: The SO(6)/SO(5) Composite Higgs Model

 \subsection{Unitarization}

 The symmetry breaking scale of the new strong dynamics $ f $ in combination with the electroweak scale $v$ determines the most important parameter of CHMs:

-It not only parameterizes departures from SM interactions.
-Since it quantifies the splitting of the scales of spontaneous symmetry breaking, it is also crucial for setting up an effective theory at the electroweak scale.
+Not only does it parameterize departures from SM interactions; since it quantifies the splitting of the scales of spontaneous symmetry breaking, it is also crucial for setting up an effective theory at the electroweak scale.

 In CHMs the Higgs sector is governed by strong interactions.
 At the scale $ f $ we therefore have an effective description in terms of loops, or, equivalently, chiral dimensions \cite{power}.
 To obtain the physics at the electroweak scale $ v $, the physics at $ f $ has to be integrated out.